domsldick/ImplementingProperties/README.md

    }
 ```

 <p> The Typed Relationship is perfect for bi-directional relationships and easy to implement.
-The client can also provides a simple point to add properties into the relationship. <p>
+The client can also provide a simple point to add properties into the relationship. <p>

 <p><h3> <strong> 2.9) Further Dynamic Properties</strong> </h3><p>

 <p> There are many forms of Dynamic Properties.
 The listed properties above are the most common ones of implementations, but in this chapter two further forms are shortly introduced.
 The first one is the so called Dynamic Property Knowledge Level, which answers the question how the client enforces that certain kinds of objects have certain properties when the client is using dynamic properties.
 In this case he is creating a knowledge level to contain the rules of what types of objects are using which types of properties.
 There can be more types of the class Player.
-Imagine you have a goalkeeper and a forward, which need the access to different properites with different skills in it.
+Imagine you have a goalkeeper and a forward, which need the access to different properties with different skills in it.
 This point is also called the Roles Pattern.<p>
 <p> Another form is the Extrinsic Property.
-It answers the questions how a client gives an object a property without changing its inferface.
+It answers the question how a client gives an object a property without changing its inferface.
 The client is making another object responsible for knowing about the property.
 A good example is a connection system, where a connection manager is controlling the properties of every connection, for example is busy or is free.
 He opens and closes new connections and is responsible for the administration of all properties and connections.<p>